-The spent parts cleaner solvent storage tank is an existing 10,000-gallon, horizontal aboveground tank.
+The spent parts cleaner solvent storage tank is an existing 12,000-gallon, horizontal aboveground tank.
+The upper two thirds is constructed of 3/16-inch carbon steel and the lower third constructed of 1/4 -inch carbon steel.
 This tank stores spent parts cleaner solvent prior to transfer to a tanker truck for transportation to an appropriately permitted Facility.